Carry0u/Interview/README.md

 A: We believe by providing scenario that is relevance to Carryou's roadmap help candadiate get to know our culture better.
 The task is open-ended so don't be limited to certain solution, coordinate with Carryou interviewer to show your potential.

+As a reminder, send email to notice your interviewer when you have progress (every 3 ~ 5 days should be good).

+Interviewer will based on applicant's work to come up with additional inquiries.

+10 applicants will produce 10 different results.

+We are not looking for canonical answers, but how applicants tackle problems and execute work.

 <br />

 Please check the scenario in which department you're applying for.